Otto

 The fact is generally overlooked that Otto transposed a Roman term from the imagistic context of polytheism into a Judeo-Chr

-Hillman makes a critical aside noting that Rudolf Otto's key conceptual move — the term 'numinous' — involved transplanting a Roman polytheistic term into a monotheistic theological framework, a fact generally obscured.
+Hillman observes that Rudolf Otto’s concept of the numinous involved a historically significant transposition of a Roman polytheistic term into a monotheistic theological framework, a move generally passed over uncritically.

 Hillman, James, Healing Fiction, 1983supporting